ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab09.md

 **Question 4.1.** Find the rating of the highest-rated movie in the dataset.

-*Hint:* Think back to the functions you've learned about for working with arrays of numbers.
+*Hint:* Think back to the functions you've learned about for working with arrays of numbers in the numpy package.
 Ask for help if you can't remember one that's useful for this.

 ```
 highest_rating = ...